angus-ai/angus-doc/lab/raspberry-pi/video-answerphone.rst

  2. If nobody is there, run a small tagline as "come on"
  3. When a face is detected, find the identity of the person
  4. Play all messages for this person (if any)
- 5. When no message lefts, propose to leave a new message
+ 5. When no message left, propose to leave a new message
  6. Record the message until "stop" is said
- 7. Ask confirmation
+ 7. Ask for confirmation
- 8. Ask the recipient
+ 8. Ask for the recipient's name
  9. Store the identity, the recipient and the date
  10. Say goodbye
+ 11. Go back to 1 and repeat.

 Hardware
 --------